The Nymphaion

 The Gymnasion

-Gymnasion Erected during the Hellenistic period, specifically in the 2nd century BC, this vast, rectangular complex was purpose-built as the premier training ground for athletes preparing for the Olympic Games the Gymnasion was indispensable for competitors, particularly those in running events and the pentathlon, which required expansive open areas a massive rectangular complex The Gymnasion […]
+Gymnasion Erected during the Hellenistic period, specifically in the 2nd century BC, this vast, rectangular complex was purpose-built as the premier training ground for athletes preparing for the Olympic Games. a massive rectangular complex The Gymnasion of Ancient Olympia stands as one of the ancient world’s most significant and impressive athletic facilities.
+Erected during the […]

 The Palaestra